 Tag Archive »

 A: That is a great question and it gets to one of the key benefits of the robotic hair transplant system: its accuracy.
 When a surgeon is performing FUE using manual techniques, they must wear a headset that magnifies the scalp so they can see the follicular units more clearly than with the naked eye.
-The surgeon must visually and mentally process every nuance of the skin and a variety characteristics of the follicular unit for every one of the hundreds or thousands of units that are extracted.
-The ARTAS robot magnifies the surface of the skin in much the same way, but to a much greater degree of magnification.
-In addition, it is not subject to the limitations of the human eye or human hand and it is not subject to human error.
-The human eye may be distracted by an element on the skin.
+The surgeon must visually and mentally process subtle nuances of the skin and follicular units for every one of the hundreds or thousands of units that are extracted.
+The ARTAS robot magnifies the surface of the skin in much the same way, but to a much greater extent.
+In addition, it is not subject to the limitations of the human eye, or human hand, and it is not subject to human error.
 The surgeon may not have exact hand-eye coordination.
 The surgeon may be concentrating on one aspect of the extraction, say following the angle of the hair, but might ignore another important aspect of the follicle, say its depth in the skin or its orientation.
 And, of course, the surgeon tires, both physically and mentally, from performing the hundreds or thousands of repetitive motions.

-The robot’s image-guided system, on the other hand, does not experience those limitations.
-The robot magnifies the skin, detects each follicular unit and the nuances of the skin, and then extracts that follicular unit with exacting precision.
+The robot’s image-guided system, on the other hand, does not experience these limitations.
+The robot magnifies the skin, detects each follicular unit and the nuances of the skin/hair characteristics, and then extracts that follicular unit with precision.
 When the imaging system detects changes to the skin, this new information is fed into the computer in real-time and the system adjusts automatically based on this feedback as it continues to harvest grafts.
-There is no distracting the robot, and the robot will never forget or ignore key variables in the extraction.
+There is no distracting the robot, and the robot will not forget, or ignore, key variables in the extraction.
 The robot can extract thousands of follicular units without tiring from repetition or slowing down the extraction.

 Topic: Robotic FUE